AlexandreFenyo/net-monitor/README.md

       `root# apt-get install nodejs`

       Note 1:
-if you do not bind to a recent repository, the node version installed may be too much older to work correctly with yarn (see yarn installation below).
+if you do not bind to a recent repository, the node version installed may be too much older to work correctly.

       Note 2:
 a recent version of npm has been installed, as a dependency of this recent Node.js.

-  - Install yarn:

-    `root# npm install -g yarn`

   - Populate JavaScript module dependencies into `node_modules` repository:

-    `user% yarn install`
+    `user% npm install -D`

   - Use webpack and Babel to transpile, add polyfill, minify and package the JavaScript module: